top of page

 National Alliance on Mental Illness

-Resources include local mental health hotlines, education and support groups.
+For over 40 years, the National Alliance on Mental Illness (NAMI) has helped millions affected by mental illness find support.
+Resources include local mental health hotlines, education, and support groups.
 Some resources vary by chapter location.

 Substance Abuse and Mental Health Services Administration